fluent-beats/fluent-beats/docs/pipelines/docker-logs.md

 Logs rely on `FluentD Foward protocol` used to receive logs from Docker containers.

+This pipeline DOES NOT enforce, but will give best results with logs in JSON format.

 ### Exported fields

  Field                           | Description                                                                                    | Type             | Metric Type